About

 I'm Thalia, a first-generation Salvadoran American.
 For me, Salvadoran food is all about family and community.

 I grew up in a big family with lots of aunts, uncles, and cousins.
 We didn’t have formal meals at the table, but food always brought us together.
 At every gathering or visit, something was always cooking.
-My mom and aunts never gave me cooking lessons, but I loved everything they made.
-These flavors matter to me because of the people who made them and who I shared it with.
+These flavors matter to me because of the people who made them and who I shared them with.

-Growing up in the DMV area, I was always around Salvadoran food at family gatherings and restaurants, but I didn’t realize how much skill and time each dish took.
+Growing up in the DMV area (DC, Maryland & Virginia), I was always around Salvadoran food at family gatherings and restaurants, but I didn’t realize how much skill and time each dish took.
 When I moved to San Antonio, I saw how lucky I’d been.
 I couldn’t just go out for pupusas or easily find the ingredients I needed.
-That’s when I started learning to recreate these dishes.
 No one handed me recipes, so I had to figure out how to bring those memories and flavors into my own kitchen and keep them alive for my family's current and future generations.

 You won’t find me on social media for this project.
 I barely have time to cook, let alone post about it.
 Think of these tips as coming from someone right there in the kitchen with you.